SemBeacon/app/README.md

 ## Description
 The SemBeacon application showcases the capabilities of the SemBeacon platform.
 It provides a comprehensive example of how to integrate and utilize SemBeacon's features for real-time location tracking and data analysis.
 This application is designed to help developers understand the potential of SemBeacon and how it can be applied to various use cases.

+## Development
+1. Start `adb -a nodaemon server start` on the host

+### Troubleshooting

+#### Ionic can not find my Android device
+First verify that adb can find the device using `adb devices`.
+The command `npx native-run android --list --verbose` can provide more insights into connection errors.

 ## Production
 1. Set the `SIGNING_STORE_PASSWORD`, `SIGNING_KEY_ALIAS`, and `SIGNING_KEY_PASSWORD` environment variables.
 2. `npx cap build android --androidreleasetype APK --keystorepath keystore/sembeacon.jks --keystorepass $SIGNING_STORE_PASSWORD --keystorealias $SIGNING_KEY_ALIAS --keystorealiaspass $SIGNING_KEY_PASSWORD` (change with AAB for Google Play Store)